 Why is my groin still discolored?

 Residual skin discoloration in the groin may persist for weeks to months after more severe forms of jock itch clear.
-Since it is in an area seldom seen in broad daylight by others it does not generally require treatment.
-Eventually it will revert back to a more natural color.
+Because it is in an area that is not generally visible, it does not usually require treatment.
+Eventually the skin discoloration will return to a more natural color.